MiningMath

 To enable the Next button, the user needs to assign each one of the mandatory variables to their respective Field Type

-After clicking Next, it will demand grade units.
-As you can see in Figure 10, the copper grade has been defined as a percentage (%), while gold grade was defined as PPM, which stands for parts per million and, in turn, is equivalent to g/ton.
+The next step is to input the grade units.
+As in the example below, the copper grade has been defined as a percentage (%), while gold grade was defined as PPM, which stands for parts per million and, in turn, is equivalent to g/ton.

 Evaluate your model